 Part of the fun of coming to Kingston WritersFest is exploring beautiful downtown Kingston.
 While enjoying the festival, take advantage of the unique pleasures the city has to offer.
 Steps from the Holiday Inn Kingston Waterfront, enjoy brunch on the secluded patio at Pan Chancho, and dinner at the legendary Chez Piggy.
-For fine dining, Le Chien Noir and Aquaterra offer elegant atmosphere and sumptuous fare, or if you’re looking for something simpler, there are many amazing choices: Kingston Brewing Company, King Street Sizzle, The Toucan, Tango Nuevo or the Geneva Crepe Café, all within easy walking distance.
+For fine dining, Le Chien Noir and Aquaterra offer elegant atmosphere and sumptuous fare, or if you’re looking for something simpler, there are many amazing choices: Kingston Brewing Company, The Toucan, or Tango Nuevo, all within easy walking distance.

 In the mood for rustic Italian and Mediterranean food?
 Try Olivea, a contemporary Italian trattoria, or Megalos, with its sophisticated atmosphere and updated Canadian/Mediterranean menu.
 If you’re just looking for coffee and a quick bite to eat, Sipps Coffee and Dessert Bar offers delicious drinks, wraps, and desserts.
 Right around the corner from the festival, enjoy authentic Indian cuisine on a waterfront patio at Curry Original.
 And of course, if you want to stay close to the festival action, there’s The DOX Restaurant & Lounge on the main floor of the Holiday Inn Kingston Waterfront.

 Well-known for its shopping, downtown Kingston offers everything from interesting boutiques and antique stores to all the famous brands you recognize.
-Check out Fancy That for the trendsetting European-inspired fashion.
-Sample the organic fare at Tara Natural Foods and Old Farm Fine Foods, or explore the delicious antipasti at Pasta Genova.
 Downtown Kingston retailers are vital supporters of Kingston WritersFest, and we welcome you to browse our list of Sponsors and Author Patrons for other great stops on your exploration of the city.
 You’ll recognize the names of many downtown businesses as supporters.

 Staying in Kingston

-For great getaway packages and a range of comfortable lodgings from streamlined hotels with all amenities to historic and cozy bed and breakfasts, to family-friendly motels, visit Stay in Kingston.
-Envelope yourself in Kingston’s history by staying in one of our Historic Inns.
-For more information on the city and its many attractions, visit Kingston’s official visitors website at www.tourismkingston.com.
+For other great getaway packages and a range of comfortable lodgings from streamlined hotels with all amenities to historic and cozy bed and breakfasts, to family-friendly motels, head over to Visit Kingston.

 Getting to Kingston